Phase 3: Multi-Session Continuity Infrastructure

 VERIFY against current docs before writing — the schema may have evolved:- https://code.claude.com/docs/en/permissions- Confirm `permissions.allow / ask / deny / defaultMode / additionalDirectories` fields are current- Confirm rule pattern syntax (`Bash(cmd:*)`, `Edit(path)`, etc.) hasn't changed- Confirm precedence: deny > allow > ask > defaultMode fallback

-Example output for Standard profile, post-Phase 3 with quality + securitypair both enabled and memory-on agents (auditor's backlog write needsexplicit allow since auditor doesn't have memory):
+Example output for Standard profile, assuming the quality + securitypair are both enabled with memory-on agents (auditor's backlog writeneeds explicit allow since auditor doesn't have memory):

 ```json{ "permissions": { "allow": [ "Edit(.claude/known-issues.md)", "Edit(.claude/security-findings.md)", "Edit(.claude/agent-memory/**)", "Write(.claude/agent-memory/**)", "Edit(.claude/session/**)", "Write(.claude/session/**)", "Bash(git status:*)", "Bash(git diff:*)", "Bash(git log:*)", "Bash(git branch:*)", "Bash(git rev-parse:*)" ], "ask": [ "Bash(git push:*)", "Bash(rm:*)", "Bash(npm publish:*)" ], "deny": [ "Read(./.env)", "Read(./.env.*)", "Read(./secrets/**)", "Bash(rm -rf:*)", "Bash(curl:*)", "Bash(wget:*)", "Bash(sudo:*)" ] }}```

 If .claude/settings.json already exists, do NOT overwrite.
-Read it,diff against the proposed profile-derived rules, and surface the*additions* needed for the agents set up in Phase 3 to work withoutprompts.
+Read it,diff against the proposed profile-derived rules, and surface the*additions* needed for any specialist agents already set up to workwithout prompts.
 The user reviews and applies.

 `.claude/settings.local.json` is the personal-overrides file (gitignored).Don't write it unless asked — but DO add it to .gitignore in Component 2above.